MileHacker Logo

 Common Health Concerns

-Prevention is your best approach to common travel health issues.
+Prevention is your finest approach to common travel health issues.

-Traveler's Diarrhea: Drink only Bottled water.
-Avoid uncooked food from street vendors unless hygiene is evident.
+Traveler'stomach Upset: Drink only Bottled water.
+Avoid uncooked food from food stalls on the street unless hygiene is evident.
 Peel fruits.

 Air Pollution: Qingdao generally presents better air quality than some inland Chinese cities, but levels fluctuate.
 Check the air quality index (AQI) daily.
 Consider bringing KN95 Face Masks if you are sensitive or during days with high pollution.
-Sunburn: Strong UV radiation occurs, especially in summer.
+Sunburn: Strong UV radiation occurs, particularly during summer.
 Use Sunscreen SPF 50+.
 Heat Stroke/Exhaustion: Stay hydrated.
 Avoid strenuous activity during midday heat in summer.

 Always prioritize hydration and sun protection, especially in coastal climates.